Smart Contracts

 VoterIdNFTSoulbound ERC-721 representing verified human identity (sybil resistance)No

-RoundVotingEngineCore voting: tlock commit-reveal voting, epoch-weighted rewards, deterministic settlementUUPS
+RoundVotingEngineCore voting: tlock commit-reveal voting, epoch-weighted rewards, deterministic settlementTransparent

-ParticipationPoolHalving-tier participation rewards used by submitter and voter reward claimsNo
+ParticipationPoolHalving-tier HREP Bootstrap Pool rewards used by voter reward claimsNo

-ProfileRegistryOn-chain user profiles with unique names, images, and public rating strategy textUUPS
+ProfileRegistryOn-chain user profiles with unique names, images, and public self-reported audience contextTransparent

 CuryoGovernorOn-chain governance with timelock (proposals, voting, execution)No